 Print This Article

 The amounts below are the estate tax exclusion amounts as provided by the IRS.
-Unless Congress takes action, in 2026, the exclusion amount will revert to the pre-2018 level ($5,490,000) per deceased person.
+Unless Congress takes action, in 2026, the exclusion amount will revert to the pre-2018 level ($5,490,000, adjusted for inflation) per deceased person.
 You can, however, use your exemption now.
 On November 26, 2019, the IRS clarified that individuals taking advantage of the increased gift tax exclusion amount in effect from 2018 to 2025 will not be adversely impacted after 2025 when the exclusion amount is scheduled to drop to pre-2018 levels.
 The IRS formally made this clarification in final regulations released that day.
 The regulations implement changes made by the Tax Cuts and Jobs Act (TCJA), tax reform legislation enacted in December 2017.
 For more information, see the related Tax Reform page.

 Year of Death Basic Exclusion Amount